Indian-otaku/100-days-of-code/log.md

 **Thoughts:** Its been a while since I last coded some python due to exams and stuff so had to re-learn some stuffs to not hinder my progress in the future.

 **Link to work:** [Area of circle](https://twitter.com/An_Indian_Otaku/status/1459520327042564098?s=20) [source code](https://github.com/Indian-otaku/Miscellaneous_python_programs/tree/main/Area_of_circle)

+### Day 2: November 16, 2021

+**Today's Progress**: Finished a Udemy video on linear regression and classification, gradient descent, learnt some R syntaxes, finished chapter 1 of An introduction to statistical learning.

+**Thoughts:** Its been a while since I last learned R and machine learning.
+Gotta make up fast for the days I wasted on learning for sem 2 exam.

+**Link to work:** This site was very useful for learning [Gradient Descent](https://www.kdnuggets.com/2017/04/simple-understand-gradient-descent-algorithm.html)